 Examination and discussion of selected issues in international politics.
 Students will have the opportunity to work on student-designed, faculty-guided research projects.
 Restricted to juniors and seniors with departmental approval.
-Prereq: 6 credits of PO courses, including PO-100, or instructor's consent.
+Prerequisites: PREREQ: PO-100.

 PO-498.
 Seminar: Political Poetry and Music.
 3 Credits.